arorabharat/Leetcode/graphs/notes/prompt-revision.md

 * Write a recursive method to Depth first traversal of an undirected graph in JAVA language
 * Write a iterative method to Depth first traversal of an undirected graph in JAVA language

+## Cycle Detection
+* Write a method to detect cycle in an undirected graph in JAVA language.
+* Write a method to detect cycle in an directed graph in JAVA language.

 ## Shortest Distance